ToolifyHub.tools

 Why Use Octal?

-Octal (Base-8) was very popular in early computing (like the PDP-8 or the IBM mainframe) because it's a power of 2 (2^3).
-While it's less common today than Hexadecimal, it's still used in systems like Linux file permissions (e.g., chmod 755).
+Octal (Base-8) was very popular in early computing because it's a power of 2 (2^3).
+While it is less common today than Hexadecimal, it is still used in systems like Linux file permissions (such as chmod 755).

 Ali Gohar

-I built ToolifyHub after getting frustrated with expensive, watermarked, and signup-required tools.
+I built ToolifyHub.tools after getting frustrated with expensive, watermarked, and signup-required tools.
 Based in Larkana, Pakistan.
 I test every tool personally before publishing.

 Professional utilities to help you get things done faster.